Parabolic subgroups of large-type Artin groups: Normalisers and fixed-point sets of parabolic subgroups

 Indeed, if $Y$ is not a simplex, then it contains a combinatorial path $u, v, w$ that forms a geodesic of $X_S$.
 The two vertices $u, w$ define two vertices of $Lk_{Y}(v)$ at distance at least $2$ by assumption, hence $Lk_{Y}(v)$ is not a simplex, which proves the claim.

 Recall from \autoref{lem:link_fix} that for a simplex $\Delta$ of $\Fix(P)$ corresponding to a simplex of type $S''$, the link $Lk_{\Fix(P)}(\Delta)$ is isomorphic to $\Fix_{X_{S''}}(P)$.
-If $|S-S'|=1$, then $\Fix(P)$ must be a single vertex: If it weren't, it would follow from the convexity of $\Fix(P)$ (\autoref{lemma:fixing_geodesic}) that $P$ fixes an edge of~$X_S$, which is impossible since in that case $P$ is a maximal proper parabolic subgroup of~$A_S$.
-The result now follows by induction on $|S-S'|\geq 1$ by appying the above Claim. \end{proof}
+If $|S-S'|=1$, then $\Fix(P)$ must be a single vertex $v$: If it weren't, it would follow from the convexity of $\Fix(P)$ (\autoref{lemma:fixing_geodesic}) that $P$ fixes an edge of~$X_S$, which is impossible since in that case $P$ is a maximal proper parabolic subgroup of~$A_S$. $\Fix(A_{S'})$ being a single simplex now follows by induction on $|S-S'|\geq 1$ by applying the above Claim.
+The dimension of $\Fix(A_{S'})$ is $|S-S'|-1$, so by maximality its stabiliser has to be $A_{S'}$. \end{proof}

 \begin{corollary} If $P$ is a parabolic subgroup of $A_S$ of type $S'$ with $|S'| \geq 2$, then $N(P) = P$. \end{corollary}